 Often it’s also the best way to replace multiple missing teeth.
 A dental implant consists of three components.
 You’ve got the surgical component of the dental implant itself, and the cost of that would vary between eighteen hundred to twenty-five hundred dollars for the actual procedure itself.

-The third component is the prosthesis on top.
+The prosthesis on top.
 So what do I mean by that?
 If you have one missing tooth, then the prosthesis on top would most likely be a dental crown.

 And on the other hand, if you have three missing teeth, you may only need two implants to support three teeth.
 So you don’t need one single implant for every single missing tooth.
 If you’re missing a whole row of teeth, or if you’re missing all of your teeth, sometimes you may need as little as two or even four implants on your entire jaw to support whatever we’re going to put on top.
 So, as you can see, it’s not as simple as how much does the implant costs multiply by how many missing teeth you have.

 Generally speaking, if you’re looking at implant and the restorative part, the restorative part for a single tooth could be as little as two k to two and a half k.
-Whereas if you want the whole arch fixed with implants, which is called all-teeth-on-four, or all-on-4, then the cost for your whole arch could be anywhere between ten to twenty thousand dollars.
+Whereas if you want the whole arch fixed with implants, which is called All On 4 Plus®, then the cost for your whole arch could be anywhere between ten to twenty thousand dollars.